 4. Cut back on smoking

-Making your new year’s resolutions as easy as possible to stick with will help you keep them.
 Take things one step at a time, and if you forget to floss one day or eat a big piece of sugary cake it’s fine.
 Tomorrow is another day and you can always start again.
-Nothing worthwhile ever came easy, so don’t give up!
+Nothing worthwhile ever came simple, so don’t give up!

 Any surgical or invasive procedure carries risks.
 Before proceeding, we encourage you to discuss these matters with an appropriately qualified health practitioner.